anniezh12/hiring-engineers/answers.md

 >Question:- Take a snapshot of this graph and use the @ notation to send it to yourself.

-    Now I clicked one of the graph and clicked camera, wrote a message, used @myemail@yahoo.com and pressed enter.
-I recieved a full board, with the graph I picked, more visibly.
+    Now I clicked one of the graphs, clicked camera, wrote a message, used `@myemail@yahoo.com` and pressed enter.
+I received a full board, with the graph I picked, more visibly.

 ![email](images/visualizing-data/email-sending.png)